 Look after your breasts

 Whether you’re breastfeeding or not, it’s important to take care of your breasts during postpartum.
 They can quickly become swollen, tight and you may even contract mastitis – an incredibly painful inflammation of the mammary gland.
 Make sure you’re wearing a comfortable and supportive nursing bra (they’re softer than underwired) 24hours a day.
 If your breasts are painful and engorged, avoid handling them and use a cold flannel to relieve the swelling.
+You can also use breast ice packs to relieve the pain.

 Just because your baby is no longer sharing your meals, it doesn’t mean you shouldn’t be eating well.
 A good diet has never been more important than in postpartum recovery.
 When you eat plenty of fruits, veggies and get all the minerals and vitamins you need, you can help combat fatigue and keep constipation at bay.
 Giving you more energy.
 It’s important to keep yourself hydrated too.